How to Care for a Phalaenopsis Orchid

 Now let's talk about pots.

 There are some plastic nets you can use.
 I've heard great success stories.
-There are terra cotta pots at Wal Mart labeled as "Orchid Pots," I wouldn't recommend them because they only one puny drainage hole in the bottom and don't allow proper air flow.
+There are terra-cotta pots at Walmart labeled as "Orchid Pots," but I wouldn't recommend them because they only have one puny drainage hole in the bottom and don't allow proper air flow.